-There are a number of cool features on this model to note, including the 3.5 continuous horsepower commercial pro motor which is spin-balanced and tested for superior performance.
+You have the strong yet quiet 3.5 continuous horsepower commercial pro motor which is spin-balanced and tested for superior performance.

 Other features on the ProForm Pro 2000 treadmill include a large 22" x 60" 1-ply belt, a new full surface suspension system with cushioning to reduce impact on your joints, speed up to 12 mph, and the deck has a folding, spacesaver design with an EasyLift™ Assist and self-locking latch for added safety.

-Along with 32 programs that include high intensity, speed, and calorie-burn workouts, the ProForm Pro 2000 comes with an incline / decline deck that raises up to 15% or lower to -3% to simulate hill work during programmed workouts.
+The ProForm Pro 2000 comes with incline as well as decline capability, that raises up to 15% or lowers to -3% to simulate hill work during programmed workouts.
+Decline is very rare these days, especially on an affordable treadmill like this one.

-You can do your daily treadmill walk/run to sounds coming from the built-in sound system that has 3" high excursion drivers in the speakers, and a plug-in port for an iPod or MP3 player.
+You can do your daily treadmill walk/run to sounds coming from the built-in sound system that has 3" high excursion drivers in the speakers, and a plug-in port for an MP3 player.

-Also available is iFit Coach with additional workouts designed by professional trainers which can be downloaded from the web.
+Also available is iFit Coach with additional workouts designed by professional trainers which you can watch right on the new touch screen.
 The feature works with Google Maps™ so you can run virtual trails, and you can keep track of your fitness progress with your own online profile.

-iFit also includes meal plans, tailored workouts and a free wearable activity tracker with subscription.
+iFit also includes meal plans, tailored workouts and tons of other helpful features for you.

 When it comes to the Pro 2000 vs the Pro 5000 and top of the line Pro 9000, you simply get a little bit more as you move up the line.

-The Pro 5000 adds a 7" Smart HD touch screen as opposed to the basic backlit display on the Pro 2000.
-It adds an additional 6 workout programs and a stronger 4.0 CHP motor.
+The Pro 5000 adds a 10" Smart HD touch screen as opposed to the 7" touch screen on the Pro 2000.
+It also has a stronger 3.75 CHP motor.

-Other than the motors, displays and workouts, all three of the ProForm Pro treadmills are very similar, with incline/decline, iFit Coach, large running decks, ProShox cushioning and SpaceSaver design.
+Other than the motors, displays and heart rate monitoring capability, all three of the ProForm Pro treadmills are very similar, with incline/decline, iFit Coach, large running decks, ProShox cushioning and SpaceSaver design.

 You don't get the touch screens or the decline capability, and the max weight capacities and warranties are less impressive.
 So if you can swing it, definitely opt for the ProForm Pro 2000 or one of the other Pro treadmills.